debezium/debezium-examples/postgres-toast/README.md

 sinkdb> select id, first_name, last_name, email, LEFT(biography,50) from inventorysink.customers where id = 1001;
 ```

-This is done by means of a trigger on the `biography` column in the sink database table,
+This is done by means of a trigger on the `biography` column in the sink database table.
-which ignores any update to the special marker value (see _sink-db/schema-update.sql_).
+This trigger will keep the original column value in case any update would change it to the special marker value (see link:sink-db/schema-update.sql[schema-update.sql]).

 ## Making TOAST column value available via Kafka Streams